 At Premier Cardiology, we use laser atherectomy as one option for treating PAD.
 In laser atherectomy, a catheter that emits high-energy light unblocks the artery.
 The procedure is effective and safe.

-There are different methods of atherectomy, or clearing a blood vessel blocked by plaque buildup.
+There are different methods of atherectomy or clearing a blood vessel blocked by plaque buildup.
 At Premier Cardiology Consultants, we like laser atherectomy as an option because it is minimally invasive and effective.
 Whereas other methods of atherectomy use cutting blades to bore through the obstruction, laser atherectomy uses laser energy to vaporize the blockage and return blood flow

-Are there Different Types of Mechanical Atherecotomy?
+Are There Different Types Of Mechanical Atherectomy?

 In addition to laser atherectomy, there are four types of mechanical atherectomy devices that use cutting tips to bore through the blockage.
 These are named for the type of device:

-- Orbital – This is a new aged method is used to treat symptomatic peripheral artery disease.
+- Orbital – This is a new aged method that is used to treat symptomatic peripheral artery disease.
 It uses the diamondback 360 to remove plaque from within a diseased arterial segment; as the crown rotates, the debulking area expands, and with increments in speed, the area increases further.

 - Directional. – Directional Atherectomy allows more blood to flow to the heart muscle and ease the pain caused by blockages in the coronary arteries.
 This procedure is minimally invasive.

-Peripheral artery disease (PAD) Symptoms
+Peripheral Artery Disease (PAD) Symptoms

 When a blood vessel becomes increasingly blocked by the buildup of plaque this can lead to the following symptoms: